DMGS94/React/Projects/NotesApp/README.md

 ## Features

 - Create, edit, and delete notes
-- Categorize notes with tags
+- Categorize notes with tags (Not Built)
-- Search notes by title or content
+- Search notes by title or content (Not Built)
-- Sort notes by date or category
+- Sort notes by date or category (Not Built)

 ## Installation